ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 {% faqItem %}
 {% faqQuestion %}
-What countertops are best for grey kitchen?
+What countertops are best for a grey kitchen?
 {% endfaqQuestion %}

 {% faqAnswer %}